What are you looking for today?

 Give your rabbits the right amount of fibre in their diet by sticking to The Excel Feeding Plan.
 The Excel Feeding Plan was developed in conjunction with one of the world’s leading small-animal vets, to provide a perfect daily balance of fibre and nutrition.

-Transitioning to Excel nuggets
+Transitioning to Burgess Excel nuggets

-Need more advice?
+Do you need more advice?

 If you’re at all unsure about the best way of feeding your rabbits or have any concerns about specific nutritional requirements, ask your local veterinary practice for advice.